-You definitely don’t have to add sprinkles on top of the surprise cookies, but I think they give them an extra special look and make these a bit more fun.
+You definitely don’t have to add sprinkles on top of them, but I think they give them an extra special look and make these a bit more fun.

 Because if you’re gonna call a cookie a surprise cookie, I feel like it should look extra freaking fun.
 I’m all about doing it up right.

 You can store these cookies in an airtight container at room temperature for 3-4 days.
 If you're stacking cookies, be sure to put a sheet of parchment paper or waxed paper in between each layer.